Arizona Dream: Dishonorable mention – William Arnold, Seattle Post-IntelligencerBox office

 Although filmed in 1991 and released throughout Europe in 1993, Arizona Dream was not theatrically released in the U.S. until September 9, 1994.
 Warner Brothers initially reduced it to two hours and tried to market it for the middle-of-the-road audience; when these attempts failed, they released the full version.
 As a result its total U.S. gross, in three theaters, was only $112,547.

 Awards

 The film won the Silver Bear - Special Jury Prize at the 43rd Berlin International Film Festival.

-Alternate versions

-Although shown theatrically in the U.S. at its full length, the TV prints and home release versions run 119 minutes.

 Home media

-Warner Archives released the film on a bare bones (no extras) made to order DVD in the United States on March 16, 2010.
-In Europe, Studio Canal with Universal Pictures France released the film on DVD, HD DVD and a worldwide compatible Blu-ray.
+In the United States, the Warner Archive Collection released the 119-minute cut of the film on a made-on-demand DVD on March 16, 2010.

+In Europe, StudioCanal released the 142-minute cut of the film on DVD in 2004, HD DVD, and Blu-ray in 2009.
 The Blu-ray features an interview with Johnny Depp and deleted scenes.
+Studiocanal later released the 142-minute version on 4K Blu-ray in France and Germany in 2024; while Eagle Pictures will release the film on 4K Blu-ray in Italy.